m31coding/M31.FluentAPI/README.md

 ## Attributes

 The attributes `FluentApi` and `FluentMember` are the basic attributes; they are all you need in order to get started.
 The attributes `FluentPredicate` and `FluentCollection` can be used instead of a `FluentMember` attribute if the decorated member is a boolean or a collection, respectively. `FluentDefault` and `FluentNullable` are orthogonal attributes and used in combination with the attributes above.
-Finally, the `FluentMethod` attribute are used for custom implementations.
+Finally, the `FluentMethod` attribute is used for custom implementations.

 ---